 The 5th RTR obtained the best results of the day.
 They managed to reach the key heights overlooking St. Valery and immediately appealed for French support.
 With the heights taken, an infantry assault under covering fire from the British tanks had the good prospect of capturing the town and securing an important bridgehead over the Somme.
 But instead of attacking, the local French commander moved his men a little further forward and had them prepare defence lines instead.
 Despite being responsible for the loss of two opportunities that day, the French considered the operation a success.
 A telegram was sent to 1st Armoured Division HQ thanking the British for the results that ‘we have achieved’.

-On May 28, French tank units under the command of Charles De Gaulle, recently promoted to acting Brigadier General, relieved Evans’ battered force and took over the responsibility for an assault over the Somme.
+On 28 May, French tank units under the command of Charles De Gaulle, recently promoted to acting Brigadier General, relieved Evans’ battered force and took over the responsibility for an assault over the Somme.
 With the better-quality French tanks under his command, De Gaulle managed to seize bridgeheads across the Somme, although the Germans soon contained any further advances.
 One can only speculate on the results De Gaulle might have achieved had his tanks attacked from an already-secure bridgehead out of St. Valery.
-The effort would have almost certainly been contained, although it might have achieved a notable French success in a campaign littered with disasters.
+The effort would have almost certainly been halted, although it might have achieved a notable tactical success in a campaign littered with disasters.

 Battered and bruised